 The second chapter looks in detail at what it means to be personally commissioned by Jesus and the significance of this true commission.
 It asks pertinent questions and looks back to the garden and seeks a lesson from history before exploring in depth the true commission that Jesus gives to every one of his disciples.

 The third chapter looks in detail at what prophetic living is, and the great importance of discerning source, rather than merely examining the prophecies themselves.
 It shows that prophecy is not just “Thus says the Lord” but rather it is that the whole of our lives that should be prophetic as we live Christ-centered lives.
 It examines the true nature of prophecy and shows how to handle Scripture as prophecy.
-It then goes on to show that prophecy must never be treated as a weapon to be used against people in order to further our own aims and reputation.
+It then goes on to show that prophecy must never be used as a weapon against people in order to further our own aims, status and reputation.
 The chapter then examines the glory of God in Christ, and what it means to live in that glory, and what it does not mean.
 The chapter concludes by considering the key subject of intimacy.

 The Context of Israel The Context of the Demonic The Context of Faith The Context of Responsibility